Spinning Top Quilt - the pink ombre version

 The Bar Quilts series

-You can find the other three patterns here:
+You can find all four patterns here:

 Ombre colour way